 3. Make yourself a priority

 - Eat well.
 Our bodies change as we age, and that means how much we eat, what we eat, and what tastes good may change, too.
 The Mediterranean diet, which includes healthy fats such as olive and nut oils, is recommended for all ages.
-Depending on your health status, you may need to eat more of some things — like foods with fiber — and less of others like foods high in sodium and animal fats.
+Depending on your health status, you may need to eat more of some things — like foods with fiber — and less of others, like foods high in sodium and animal fats.

-Calorie counts for people over 50
+Estimated calorie needs for people over 50